 The metric user guide includes a series of rules and principles that govern how the metric should be used.
-The LPA will expect a completed metric to follow these rules and principles.
+The LPA will expect applicants to demonstrate that any completed metric complies with these rules and principles.
 Note that 'trading down' of habitats (i.e. replacing lost or damaged habitats with habitat of lower biodiversity value) is not allowed by the metric.